 Piney Point’s Impact: Collaborative Effort Underway to Study Water Quality

-ST. PETERSBURG, Fl.
-(Apr.
-7, 2021) – The Florida Institute of Oceanography (FIO) is deploying its research vessel, the R/V Weatherbird II, to collect samples around the outflowing water released from Piney Point’s former fertilizer processing plant.
-Scientists from the University of South Florida College of Marine Science (USF CMS) are working with FIO support to collect data that will ultimately help scientists understand the long-term impacts of the release.
+FIO deployed the R/V Weatherbird II to collect samples around the outflowing water released from Piney Point’s former fertilizer processing plant.
+Scientists from the University of South Florida College of Marine Science (USF CMS) worked with FIO support to collect data that will ultimately help scientists understand the long-term impacts of the release.
+Drs.
+Kristen Buck and Steve Murawski are leading USF’s research efforts, measuring water quality and examining habitats on-site while collecting samples for laboratory analysis.

 “While the current circumstances in Tampa Bay are unfortunate, I am grateful that the State of Florida has invested in our research vessels and support personnel.
 FIO is always prepared to bring the best ocean scientists in the nation to the front lines of environmental issues,” said Dr. William “Monty” Graham, Director of FIO.